hyperledger/fabric/docs/source/private_data_tutorial.rst

 ``Org1MSPPrivateCollection`` collection allows only members of Org1 to have the private data in their private database, and the ``Org2MSPPrivateCollection`` collection allows only members of Org2 to have the private data in their private database.

-For more information on building a policy definition refer to the :doc:`endorsement-policies` topic.

 .. code:: json